HarirFahem/HomeWork4/README.md

 ## **Introduction**

+"" **Programs must be written for people to read, and only incidentally for machines to execute** ""

 <a name="INTRO"></a>

 **Widgets** are the primary elements for creating user interfaces in Qt.
 Widgets can display data and status information, receive user input, and provide a container for other widgets that should be grouped together.
 A widget that is not embedded in a parent widget is called a window.